codeforamerica/form-flow/README.md

 You can view all the USWDS templates and fragments in the [USWDS templates folder](https://github.com/codeforamerica/form-flow/tree/main/src/main/resources/cfa-uswds-templates).

+When using `cfa-uswds`, we also enable several Gradle tasks that compile Sass and Javascript in the starter application.
+These tasks will automatically run when building/starting the application locally.
+You can learn more about the [Gradle tasks in the section below](#gradle-tasks).

 | Property                       | Default | Description                                                                                                                         |
 |--------------------------------|---------|-------------------------------------------------------------------------------------------------------------------------------------|
 | `form-flow.design-system.name` | none    | Can use `cfa-uswds` to enable the CfA USWDS design system assets and templates.
 Otherwise Honeycrisp assets and templates are used. |